 As the saying goes, you don’t know what you don’t know.
 Making sure that software on your network is up to date is essential when it comes to preventing against attacks on known vulnerabilities.
 It’s very difficult to keep software up to date if you don’t know what software is running out there.

 SolarWinds Patch Manager can create an inventory of all software installed across your Microsoft® Windows® servers and workstations.
 Inventory scans can be run ad-hoc or on a scheduled basis, with software inventory reports scheduled accordingly.
 Patch Manager can also go a step further and uninstall unauthorized software remotely.
 CSC2 also mentions preventing the execution of unauthorized software.
-SolarWinds Log and Event Manager can be leveraged to monitor for any non-authorized processes and services launching and then blocking them in real-time.
+SolarWinds Security Event Manger (SEM) can be leveraged to monitor for any non-authorized processes and services launching and then blocking them in real-time.

 CIS Control 3: Continuous Vulnerability Management